-What is GGP? -----
+1. What is GGP? -----

 In 1989, the Government of Japan introduced Grant Assistance for Grassroots Human Security Projects (GGP) in view of the fact that the development needs in less developed countries were increasingly diversifying.
-The aim of GGP is to provide financial assistance to non-profit, development-oriented organisations so as to implement community development projects, which directly benefit people at a grassroots level.
-As of year 2019, GGP has been implemented in 141 countries and territories all over the world.
+The aim of GGP is to provide financial assistance to non-profit, development-oriented organisations so as to implement community development projects which directly benefit people at a grassroots level.
+As of year 2023, GGP has been implemented in 141 countries and regions all over the world.
+Since the first GGP project in Uganda was signed in 1992, 282 projects have been implemented as of December 2023.

-Areas of Projects -----
+2. Areas of Projects -----